yaya2devops/aws-cloud-project-bootcamp/ddb/README.md

         Type: S3
 ```

-The instructions provided above are part of a CI/CD CloudFormation deployment process, which includes the following components:

 - [CFN Template](../aws/cfn/cicd/template.yaml): This template contains the necessary configurations for the CI/CD deployment.
 - [TOML file](../aws/cfn/cicd/config.toml): This file includes specific settings and parameters required for the CI/CD process shipped to the console.

+The instructions provided above are part of a CI/CD CloudFormation deployment process, which includes the above components.